dundeemath/MA22004/docs/02-basics-stat-infer.md

 c.
 Estimator ($10\%$ trimmed mean -- i.e., in this instance exclude the smallest and largest three values) $\overline{X}_{\text{tr}(10)}$ and estimate $\overline{x}_{\text{tr}(10)} = (2356 - 63 - 64 - 65 - 87 - 86 - 85) / 25 = 76.24$.

 Each estimator above uses a different notion of center for the sample data.
 An interesting question to think about is: which estimator will tend to produce estimates closest to the true parameter value?
-Will the estimators work universally well for all distributions?</div>\EndKnitrBlock{example}
+Will the estimators work universally well for all distributions? $\lozenge$

-> How do we tell whether a population is normal?
-Constructing a normal quantile-quantile plot is one way of assessing whether a normality assumption is reasonable; such a plot compares the the quantiles of the sample data $x_i$ against the (theoretical) standard normal quantiles.
-If the sample data is consistent with a sample from a normal distribution, then the points will lie on a straight line (more or less).

 In addition to reporting a point estimate (together with its estimator), some indication of its precision should be given.
 One measure of the precision of an estimate is its standard error.